Medical Malpractice Lawyer Baltimore

 - General practitioner physicians

 - Physical therapists

 In most cases, an injured patient can hold the entities that employ these professionals, such as hospitals, outpatient surgical centers, medical practices, or nursing homes, liable for their negligence.

 If you were injured due to medical malpractice, you may be entitled to various types of compensation, typically falling into one of two categories: economic damages and non-economic damages.

-- Medical expenses, which can include hospital bills, surgeries, doctor’s office visits, prescription medication, physical or occupational therapy, medical equipment, home alterations, home health care, and future treatment needs
+- Medical expenses can include hospital bills, surgeries, doctor’s office visits, prescription medication, physical or occupational therapy, medical equipment, home alterations, home health care, and future treatment needs

 - Lost wages due to time missed from work while recovering from the harm and injuries caused by medical malpractice